fledge-iot/fledge-south-csvplayback/docs/index.rst

 Execution
 ---------

-Assuming you have a csv file named vibration.csv inside FLEDGE_ROOT/data/csv_data.
+Assuming you have a csv file named vibration.csv inside FLEDGE_ROOT/data/csv_data (Can give a pattern like vib.
+The plugin will search for all the files starting with vib and therefore find out the file named vibration.csv).
 The csv file has fixed number of columns per row.
 Also assuming the column names are present in the first line.
 The plugin will rename the file with suffix .tmp after playing.
 Here is the curl command for that.

     .. code-block:: console